bumptech/nitro/docs/nitro.md

 The simplest example (and fastest, due to nearly no latency) is a single send/recv pipeline.

+We'll build to separate programs, called `rec` and `send`.
+One is the pipeline sender, and the other the receiver.

-Every nitro program begins with starting the nitro runtime:
+Let's do the receiver first.
+Every Nitro program begins with starting the Nitro runtime:

 ~~~~~{.c}
 nitro_runtime_start();
 ~~~~~

-This sets up some global locks, a libev event loop, etc, and starts the main nitro thread in the background.
+This sets up some global locks, a libev event loop, etc, and starts the main Nitro thread in the background.

 Then, let's create a bound socket.
 This will be the side doing the receiving.